microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 ## What you will need

-To run the `AccountManager` example, you will need to:
+To run the code in this tutorial, you will need to:

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 - Install the [.NET 5.0 version of the coyote tool](../get-started/install.md).
 - Be familiar with the `coyote` tool.
-See [Testing](../get-started/using-coyote.md).
+See [using Coyote](../get-started/using-coyote.md).

 ## Watch this tutorial